ni/nipcbatt/README.rst

     .. code-block:: python

       from nipcbatt import daq
-      drv = daq.DcVoltageGeneration()
+      drvg = daq.DcVoltageGeneration()
-      drv.initialize(analog_output_channel_expression="Sim_PC_basedDAQ/ao0")
+      drvg.initialize(analog_output_channel_expression="Sim_PC_basedDAQ/ao0")

-    Many classes remain accessible directly from `nipcbatt` (for example `nipcbatt.DcVoltageGeneration`).
+    Few classes remain accessible directly from `nipcbatt` (for example `nipcbatt.MeasurementExecutionType`).
 However, explicit subpackage imports are the recommended approach for all new code.
-To migrate existing code, update imports and references from the legacy form:
+To migrate existing code, update imports and references from:

     .. code-block:: python

       import nipcbatt
-      drv = nipcbatt.DcVoltageGeneration()
+      drvg = nipcbatt.DcVoltageGeneration()

     to the explicit subpackage form: